'All our staff have the right to work without fear of abuse or violence'

-Translink offers £1000 reward for information after conductor is assaulted on Larne line train
+Translink offers reward of up to £1000 for information after conductor is assaulted on Larne line train

 and live on Freeview channel 276